Shaping the Eye for Perfect Vision

 The study, “Gene expression in response to optical defocus of opposite signs reveals bidirectional mechanism of visually guided eye growth,” was published Oct.
 9 in PLOS Biology.

-Andrei V. Tkatchenko, MD, PhD, is associate professor of ophthalmic sciences (in ophthalmology and pathology & cell biology) at Columbia University Vagelos College of Physicians and Surgeons.
+Andrei V. Tkatchenko, PhD, is associate professor of ophthalmic sciences (in ophthalmology and pathology & cell biology) at Columbia University Vagelos College of Physicians and Surgeons.

 Other authors: Tatiana V. Tkatchenko (Columbia University Vagelos College of Physicians and Surgeons); David Troilo and Alexandra Benavente-Perez (SUNY College of Optometry, New York, NY).